 7:30pm- Performance Begins

-*Please note all times are approximate and subject to change.
+* Please note all times are approximate and subject to change without notice.

 Safety First - Bag Check